rdavudov/bio-object-logic/README.md

 # Bio Objects
-Bio Objects is a library which can be used as a replacement for **Java Beans** only by extends BioObject class.
-Bio Dictionary is built based on @annotations or xml configuration and stores each field as a tag.
+Bio Objects is a library which can be used as a replacement for **Java Beans**.
+Bio Objects are based on Maps (Keys-Values) and you will only need to extend ```BioObject``` class and add necessary annotations.
+Bio Dictionary will be built based on @annotations or xml configuration and will contain all information required for serialization, xml/json parsing etc. Once everything is set up **Bio Objects** library gives you following cool features.

 ## Features
 - Easily customizable by adding new keys to map, without changing your code.